robintw/PyMicrotops/README.md

 # PyMicrotops

+**Note: A new version of PyMicrotops has been released which is compatible with Python 3.
+This version is maintained by the NERC Field Spectroscopy Facility, and is available at https://github.com/NERC-FieldSpectroscopyFacility/PyMicrotops3.
+It has all the functionality of this version *except* the comment function.
+Please use this new version where possible.**

 This is a Python module to simplify working with data from the Microtops sun photometer.

 The functionality is split into two parts at the moment: